Simple Guide on Must be True and Must be False Questions

 2. Explanation: This choice introduces a comparison that isn’t discussed in the passage.
 The passage focuses on fruits and vegetables, not protein vs. carbohydrates.
 This statement could be true or false; we don’t have the necessary information in the stimulus to decide.

-3. Misinterpretations: Choices that misinterpret the passage’s argument or evidence. some text
+3. Misinterpretations: Choices that misinterpret the passage’s argument or evidence.

 1. Trap Answer: "Consuming fruits and vegetables is sufficient for a balanced diet."